Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 > Cordova Hooks represent special scripts which could be added by application and plugin developers or even by your own build system to customize cordova commands. - [Apache Cordova Hooks Guide](https://cordova.apache.org/docs/en/dev/guide/appdev/hooks/)

-This starter project does not currently ship with any custom build hooks.
+This starter project does not currently ship with any custom build hooks, aside from the "Add Platform Class" script that is included with Cordova.

+See `hooks/README.md` for more details.

 # node_modules _(generated)_